-- (a) Failure to pass-The applicant must take the course over in its entirety if he/she has not achieved seventy (70) per cent within two exam attempts. - (b) Failure to write-Failure to appear for an examination, once the date has been set, will, unless other acceptable arrangements have been authorized by the Commission, be treated as if the examination had actually taken place. - (c) Notification-Upon being accepted for examination, applicants shall be advised concerning the exact place of the examination, the starting hour and the length of the examination period. - (d) Required notice-Registration for the examination shall be received in the Nova Scotia Real Estate Commission office by 4:00 p.m., seven (7) days prior to the appointed examination date of the designated month within the selected centre. - (e) Submission of Online Salesperson Licensing Course modules-The examination registration shall be accepted only after all modules have been submitted and a pass mark of 70 per cent is obtained on each module. - (f) Supplemental exams-An applicant may write a maximum of one supplemental examination after failing their initial examination.
+- (a) Failure to pass-The applicant must take the course over in its entirety if he/she has not achieved seventy (70) per cent within two exam attempts. - (b) Failure to write-Failure to appear for an examination, once the date has been set, will, unless other acceptable arrangements have been authorized by the Commission, be treated as if the examination had actually taken place. - (c) Notification-Upon being accepted for examination, applicants shall be advised concerning the exact place of the examination, the starting hour and the length of the examination period. - (d) Required notice-Registration for the examination shall be received in the Nova Scotia Real Estate Commission office by 4:00 p.m., seven (7) days prior to the appointed examination date of the designated month within the selected centre. - (e) Exam registration-The examination registration shall be accepted only after the licensing course is successfully completed. - (f) Supplemental exams-An applicant may write a maximum of one supplemental examination after failing their initial examination.
 An applicant that fails the exam twice must wait one year from the date the applicant finished the licensing course before being eligible to retake the licensing course. - (g) Identification-Photo IDs may be required by the examiner to prove identification of the person challenging the exam. - (h) Repealed.